NaluCFD/Nalu/docs/source/verification/verification.rst

 STK Transfer module.
 Efficient coarse parallel searches (point/bounding box) provide the list of candidate owning elements on which the fine-scale search operates to determine the best search candidate.
 The order of spatial interpolation depends on the activated numerical discretization.
-Therefore, by combining the two STK modules, the end use case to support suck data transfers of boundary data is supported.
+Therefore, by combining the two STK modules, the end use case to support data transfers of boundary data is supported.

-As noted, there are many other use cases in addition to the overviewed turbulent jet simulation that requires such temporal/spatial interpolation capabilities.
+As noted, there are many other use cases in addition to the overviewed turbulent jet simulation that require such temporal/spatial interpolation capabilities.
 For example, in typical wind farm simulation applications, a proper atmospheric boundary layer (ABL) configuration is required to capture a given energy state of the boundary layer.
 In this case, a periodic precusor ABL is run with the intent of providing the inlet condition to the subsequent wind farm domain.
 As with the previous description, the infrustructure requirements remain the same.

-Finally, the general creation of an "input_output" region can be useful in validation cases where data is provided at a subset of the overall simulation domain.
+Finally, the general creation of an "input_output" region can be useful in validation cases where data are provided at a subset of the overall simulation domain.
 Such is the case in PIV and PLIF experimental data sets.
 Although the temporal interpolation is not required, the transfer of this data at high time step frequency is useful for post-processing.